 Though American Journey obtains its ingredients from trusted sources worldwide, each bag is manufactured in US facilities.
 The price is friendly for most buyers.
 And the kibble is in tiny bits, so it’s easy to chew for young, capable adults as well as elderly cats.

-2. Purina Cat Chow Complete Dry Cat Food – Best Value
+2. Wysong Epigen Starch-Free Chicken Formula Grain-Free Dry Dog & Cat Food – Best Value

-We think Purina Cat Chow Complete Dry Cat Food is the best dry day food for the money.
+We think Wysong Epigen Starch-Free Chicken Formula Grain-Free Dry Dog & Cat Food is the best dry day food for the money.
 It’s an all-around nutritious recipe that is friendly to your wallet while still providing a terrific diet for your companion.

-This recipe doesn’t have whole protein as the first ingredient, but it does have a decently high protein level.
-The formula contains 32% crude protein, 12% crude fat, 3% crude fiber, and 12% moisture.
-There are 405 calories per cup.
+This recipe has organic chicken as the first ingredient, and a whooping 60% protein content.
+The formula contains only 15% crude fat, 4% crude fiber, and 10% moisture.
+There are 489 calories per cup.

-However, it is loaded with over 25 vitamins and minerals, providing solid sustenance to various parts of the body.
-There are essential fatty acids, healthy carbohydrates, and various additives that will ramp up your cat’s appetite.
+It is loaded with probiotics, prebiotics, enzymes, antioxidants, vitamins, and minerals, providing solid sustenance to various parts of the body.

-3. Blue Buffalo Wilderness Grain-Free Dry Cat Food – Premium Choice
+5. Blue Buffalo Wilderness Grain-Free Dry Cat Food

 Blue Buffalo has quite a reputation for keeping your kitty’s diet as natural as possible.
 While they’re a bit pricier than some other options, Blue Buffalo Wilderness Chicken Recipe Grain-Free Dry Cat Food doesn’t disappoint in terms of content.
 This recipe is tailored to help your feline maintain lean muscle mass for optimal agility.